Getting started

 Register an existing experiment artifact as a model version to make it available for deployment:

-model = project.models.register(
+model = workspace.models.register(

 name="my-experiment",